box/box-content-preview/README.md

   * This will prevent Chrome from complaining about bad SSL certs.
   * Once you add it to the OSX keychain, open it and change the trust section to `Always Trust` for your cert.

-4. ###### Add some custom domain name to /preview/etc/hosts
+4. ###### Add some custom domain name to /private/etc/hosts
-  * Add `127.0.0.1 preview.com` or whatever name you want.
+  * Add `127.0.0.1 preview.com` or whatever domain name you want.
   * This is needed because Chrome does not allow CORS on localhost without disabling its web security

 5. ###### Create a new box api application
   1. Go to `https://app.your-dev-domain.inside-box.net/developer/services`
-  2. Create Box Application
+  2. Create a `Box Application`
   3. Give it any name and choose `Box Content`
-  4. Once created make a note of your API key shown at the bottom under Backend Parameters
+  4. Once created make a note of your API key shown at the bottom under `Backend Parameters`
-  5. Also create a developer token by clicking `Create Developer Token`
+  5. At the same time create a developer token by clicking `Create Developer Token`
-    * You will have to create a fresh new token every hour
+    * You will have to repeat this step and create a fresh new token every hour.
-    * Remember to create and use a new token once you end up with a 401 Unauthorized
+    * Use a new token once you end up with a 401 Unauthorized while developing.

 6. ###### Add you domain from above to the whitelist for content API
   1. Log into your dev box as `admin_swat` / `12345678!`